-In general, the realistic residential development potential of vacant sites has been assumed to be 80 percent of the maximum permitted density of the applicable zone or land use designation.
+In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed a 90 percent adjustment to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
+All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 90 percent adjustment.
+The city also looked at development trends of approved projects, which averaged 95 percent.
+After considering both, the city took a conservative approach to ensure not to over project and In general, assumed the realistic residential development potential of vacant sites has been assumed to be 80 percent of the maximum permitted density of the applicable zone or land use designation.
 For sites within the DSASP where no density minimum or maximums are established, FAR was used in place of density.
-The DSASP sites assumed a 50-percent realistic capacity to plan for any nonresidential uses that may develop.
+While the project examples shown on page 5-13 show a range of 68 to 95 percent of the DSASP sites assumed a 50-percent realistic capacity to plan for any nonresidential uses that may develop.